jlan84/cross-validation-assignment/individual.md

    ```

 2. Loop through the `KFold()` object and calculate the RMSE at each fold.
-   Compute the avarge RMSE over the K-folds.
+   Compute the average RMSE over the K-folds.

 3.